Forestry and climate change

 More than four million tonnes of carbon are stored (sequestered) in our plantations and native forests.
 In addition, two thirds of Australia’s total greenhouse gas emissions are stored in timber products such as tables, chairs and house frames.
 Even timber in landfill is still storing carbon, equivalent to more than 90 per cent of Australia’s greenhouse gas emissions.

 The benefit of turning forest timber into products is that if trees are left to decompose in the forest, the carbon is returned to the atmosphere.
 That is why choosing certified sustainable timber products makes sense; no other product is as beneficial to the environment.
+Choosing sustainably sourced timber also reduces reliance on more carbon intensive alternatives such as concrete or steel.

 Carbon accounting and trading